 12. What did you most appreciate/enjoy/think was best about the course?
-Any suggestions for improvement?
+Any suggestion for improvement?

 Future needs

+Which computational capability would you like to see available in RAVEN?
+Which capability would like to see extended?

 I would be able to do my work better if I knew more about: